twbs/bootstrap/docs/components/forms.md

 </label>
 {% endexample %}

-Custom checkboxes can also utilize the `:indeterminate` pseudo class.
+Custom checkboxes can also utilize the `:indeterminate` pseudo class when manually set via JavaScript (there is no available HTML attribute for specifying it).

 <div class="bd-example bd-example-indeterminate">
   <label class="c-input c-checkbox">